In-Progress Grade (“IP”)

-A student, who, for reasons beyond the student's control, is unable to complete course requirements during the instructional period, may petition the instructor for a grade of Incomplete.
+A student, who, for reasons beyond the student's control, is unable to complete course requirements during the instructional period, may make a request or submit a petition (depending on the department’s process and/or policy) to the instructor for a grade of Incomplete (“I”).
 The student must be passing the course and must have completed a majority of the course.
-Non-attendance, poor performance, or intentions to repeat the course do not justify issuance of an Incomplete grade.
-Instructors cannot assign an Incomplete grade unless agreed upon before the course ends.
+Non-attendance, poor performance, or intentions to repeat the course do not justify issuance of an “I” grade.
+Instructors cannot assign an “I” grade unless the terms to resolve the Incomplete are finalized and an Incomplete Contract is completed before the course ends.

 The original form must be signed by the instructor and the student, after which a copy is filed in the office of the unit that offered the course.
 Both the instructor and student should retain copies of the approved agreement.
 Once the specified due date in the contract has passed, the instructor will grade the work submitted by the student and submit a grade change to the Registrar's Office.